Khoshut Khanate: Lhazang (1703-1717)

-Seal of Lha-bzang Khan, the last Khoshut King of Tibet.
+Seal of Lhazang Khan, the last Khoshut King of Tibet.

-Lha-bzang presented a monk from Chagpori as the true reincarnation of the 5th Dalai Lama.
+Lhazang presented a monk from Chagpori as the true reincarnation of the 5th Dalai Lama.
 In 1707, this monk was installed by the 5th Panchen Lama as Ngawang Yeshe Gyatso.
 For most followers of the Gelug school, this was an unauthorized action, and it also annoyed the Khoshut chiefs in Kokonor.
 On 10 April 1710, the Kangxi Emperor recognized the new Dalai Lama by granting him a title and seal.
 In Lithang in eastern Tibet, local lamas identified a child as the reincarnation of the 6th Dalai Lama.
 In 1712, the youngest son of Güshi Khan, Trashi Batur Taiji, and third son of Boshugtu Jinong, Cagan Danjin, declared their support for the boy.
-Lha-bzang's efforts to invalidate the Lithang reincarnation failed.
+Lhazang's efforts to invalidate the Lithang reincarnation failed.
 The Khoshut chiefs asked the Kangxi Emperor to officially recognize the boy but the emperor left the matter undecided.
 Kangxi ordered the boy and his father to be interned in Kumbum Monastery in Kokonor in 1715.

-During his reign, Lha-bzang abolished compulsory purchase and exchange of goods in Tibet to lessen the burden on people.
+During his reign, Lhazang abolished compulsory purchase and exchange of goods in Tibet to lessen the burden on people.
 Except for the 5th Panchen Lama, he was unable to win over the Gelugpa elite.

-In 1717, the Dzungar prince Tseren Dondup invaded the Khoshut Khanate, deposed Yeshe Gyatso and installed the boy from Lithang as the 7th Dalai Lama, killed Lha-bzang Khan, and looted Lhasa.
+In 1717, the Dzungar prince Tseren Dondup invaded the Khoshut Khanate, deposed Yeshe Gyatso and installed the boy from Lithang as the 7th Dalai Lama, killed Lhazang Khan, and looted Lhasa.
 The Dzungars did not bring the boy to Lhasa and terrorized the populace, losing them the support of the Gelugpa.
 A Qing invasion in 1718 was annihilated by the Dzungars in the Battle of the Salween River, not far from Lhasa.
 A second and larger expedition expelled the Dzungars from Tibet in 1720.
 They brought the boy with them from Kumbum to Lhasa and installed him as the 7th Dalai Lama in 1721.